Presidential Initiative on Combating Illegal, Unreported, and Unregulated (IUU) Fishing and Seafood Fraud

 |Human health risks|

-The list of at-risk species that will be the basis for the upcoming traceability program include (see Federal Register notice for Scientific names):
+The list of "priority species" that will be the basis for the upcoming traceability program include (see Federal Register notice for Scientific names):

 |King Crab (red)||Bigeye tuna|